Bright Tomorrows Immigration Services

 After the Hearing

-The member may give a decision orally at the end of the hearing, or they may reserve their decision and send it to you in writing later.
-Processing times vary depending on the division and complexity of the case.
+The IRB member may give a decision orally at the end of the hearing, or they may reserve their decision and send it to you in writing later.
+RPD decisions are typically rendered within a few weeks of the hearing.
+You will receive written reasons for the decision.

 How to Prepare Your Testimony